Diagnostic Feature Designer

 If you want to export your entire data set from the app, use Export from the Feature Designer tab.

-You can also generate code that reproduces the computations for the variables and
+You can also generate code or a Simulink block that reproduces the computations for the variables and features you

-Ranking tab, Ranking Method defaults to the method you
+Ranking Method defaults to the method you specify in

 Correlation Importance — Reduce ranking of redundant features